 Amiosec Celebrate International Women in Engineering Day.

-Sunday 23rd June 2019 marked International Women in Engineering Day and we could not let the event pass without celebrating the success of female engineers of past and present.
+Tuesday 23rd June 2020 marks International Women in Engineering Day and we could not let the event pass without celebrating the success of female engineers of past and present.

 Set up in 2014 by the Women’s Engineering Society (WES) to celebrate its 95th anniversary, this international awareness day raises the profile of women in engineering, celebrates their success and focuses attention on the amazing career opportunities available to girls and women in this exciting industry.